 number of bootstrap replicates.
 Usually this will be a single positive integer.
 For importance resampling, some resamples may use one set of weights and others use a different set of weights.
 In this case R would be a vector of integers where each component gives the number of resamples from each of the rows of weights.

-See boot
+See boot.

 a numeric vector with 3 elements: